 He earned Big Eight Conference Player of the Year and Wisconsin State Journal Area Player of the Year for the first time as a junior, when he averaged 23.5 points and 8.2 rebounds per game in helping Sun Prairie to a 17-8 record and a berth in the 2012 Division I sectional semifinals.
 He totaled 40 points in a win over Madison West to help Sun Prairie earn a runner-up conference finish.
 A three-time all-conference pick and three-time all-state honoree, Fuller averaged 18.5 points per game as a sophomore and helped Sun Prairie to a 19-6 record and a sectional final runner-up.
 In the summers, he played for the Wisconsin Swing AAU program directed by Justin Litscher.

 He also performed well in the classroom during his career at Sun Prairie, carrying a 3.5 GPA and making the honor roll all four years at the school.
 Fuller selected Nebraska over Minnesota and a host of schools, including Marquette, Butler, Colorado and Creighton.

 Nick is the son of Jeff and Ann Fuller and was born on May 2, 1995, in Madison, Wis.
 He has one younger brother, Kyle.
-Nick is a business administration major at Nebraska.
+Nick is a management major at Nebraska and is on track to graduate in May of 2017.
+He was a two-time academic All-Big Ten selection and a three-time member of the Nebraska Scholar-Athlete Honor Roll.
 When he arrived in the fall of 2013, Fuller became the first Wisconsin native on the Husker basketball roster since Keith Neubert in the mid-1980s.